kestisgabriel/budge/README.md

 # BUDGE

-A compact and highly performant CSR SPA project for expense tracking.
+A compact and highly performant CSR SPA for productivity tools such as expense tracking, time management.

-## Features

--   CRUD api
--   form validation
--   authenticated routes

 ## Stack